costrojs/costro/CONTRIBUTING.md

 ## Tests

-All tests are located in the `./tests/unit` folder.
+All unit tests are located in the `./tests/unit` folder.

 ```bash
 # Watch while writing tests